sjspielman/UTbiocomputing2015/Lessons/python6_biopython.md

-# Python VI: Biopython and NumPy
+# Python VI: Biopython

-The Biopython and NumPy packages are both extremely useful libraries.
 An epic biopython [how-to guide](http://biopython.org/DIST/docs/tutorial/Tutorial.html) describes nearly all the capabilities (with examples!) of things to do with Biopython (ctl+F is your friend here!).
-The NumPy package has excellent [documentation](http://docs.scipy.org/doc/numpy/reference/), and the internet is chock-full of tutorials, so google away!

-## Biopython
+While this library has lots of functionality, it is primarily useful for dealing with sequence data.

-#### Reading and parsing sequence files
+## Reading and parsing sequence files

 Biopython is an ideal tool for reading and writing sequence data.
 Biopython has two main modules for this purpose: `SeqIO` (sequence input-output) and `AlignIO` (alignment input-output).
 Each of these modules has two primary (although there are others!) functions: `read` and `parse`.
 The `read` function will read in a file with a single sequence or alignment, and the `parse` function will read in a file with multiple sequences or multiple sequence alignments.
 Each function takes two arguments: the file name and the sequence format (e.g. fasta, phylip, etc.)